 378 Database Systems

 A study of the conceptual, technical and social issues involved in organizing, storing and accessing large volumes of data.
-Topics include data modeling, relational data base design, relational algebra, data definition languages and data manipulation languages, and the storage and manipulation of unstructured data.
+Topics may include data modeling, relational database design, relational algebra, data definition languages, data manipulation languages, and the storage and manipulation of unstructured data.

 393 Special Topics